bdavidxyz/chirpy/_drafts/2024-02-01-check-if-hash-has-key-in-ruby.md

   alt: How to check if hash has key in Ruby
 ---

-#  Check if hash has key in Ruby

 With Ruby, there are some cases where you want to check if a given key is already in the hash.

 If you're new to hashes, I wrote a [basic blog article about Ruby hashes](https://bootrails.com/blog/how-to-define-and-use-a-ruby-hash/).